-Edgewood has won six consecutive team championships, winning the Division 2 titles from 2015-19 and the alternate season in 2020-21.
+Edgewood has won seven consecutive team championships, winning the Division 2 titles from 2015-21, including the alternate season title in 2020-21.
 Arrowhead won five consecutive team championships from 2002-2006.
 Other schools that have won four consecutive championships include Madison West, which accomplished the feat three times (1980-83, 1989-92 and 1995-98); Shorewood, which won four consecutive Division 2 championships from 1994-97.

 Eighteen individuals have won four State championships in the same individual event during their careers with Connie Wright of Waukesha North accomplishing the feat in both the 100 butterfly and 100 backstroke (1978-81).
 The others are Kathy Treible of Brookfield Central in the 200-yard individual medley (1976-79), Gina Ketelhohn of Brown Deer in diving (1992-95), Terri Jashinsky of Menomonee Falls/Hamilton in the 100 butterfly (1992-95), Cortnee Adams of Appleton North in the 50 freestyle (1995-98), Sarah Wanezek of Brookfield East in the 100 backstroke (1997-00), Jane Evans of Madison Memorial in the 200 I.M.
 (1998-01), Andrea Boritzke of Arrowhead in the 200 I.M.
 (2002-05), Jenna Lennertz of Greendale in the 100 butterfly (2004-07), Kelly Winckler of DeForest in the 200 freestyle (2004-07), Kylie Rosenstock of Madison West in diving (2006-09), Aja Van Hout of Madison East in the 200 I.M.
 (2007-10), Beata Nelson of Verona/Mount Horeb in the 100 backstroke (2012-15), Ginger Lingard of Edgewood in diving (2013-16), Autumn Haebig of Grafton in the 500 freestyle (2013-16), Av Osero of Neenah in diving (2016-19) and Lucy Thomas of Brookfield East in the breaststroke (2019-22).